 1. Black Rifle Coffee Company

 Of all the companies on this list, this is one that you’re most likely to have heard of.
-As a consumer of a lot of conservative media, I’ve heard a lot about this company, and I can say that even with their over-the-top marketing, on top of some accusations of them not being as conservative as they appear, they make some very high-quality coffee blends that are definitely worth trying.
+As a consumer of a lot of conservative media, I’ve heard a lot about this company, and I can say that even with their over-the-top marketing, on top of some accusations of the owners not being as conservative as they appear, they make some very high-quality coffee blends that are definitely worth trying.
 Of course, they use a lot of USA/military-themed imagery on their products that absolutely caters to their target demographic, but they never let their aesthetic or marketing strategies get in the way of a quality product.
 So if you’re looking for a great cup of coffee that also goes toward some great causes, I would definitely recommend Black Rifle!

 2. Rosary Coffee